-Originally the “PWGrrrlGang” was a hashtag to identify friendly fans willing to accompany newbies to independent wrestling events.
-Then it became an open conversation on Twitter to discuss the landscape of being a woman in wrestling, whether you were a fan or behind-the-scenes.
-Eventually it became an organization, providing free tickets to wrestling promotions all over the world with the proceeds from the sale of branded shirts, stickers and buttons.
+Originally the “PWGrrrlGang” hashtag was used to identify friendly fans willing to accompany newbies to independent wrestling events.
+It opened a conversation on Twitter about the landscape of being a woman in wrestling, whether you were a fan or behind-the-scenes.
+Eventually, it became an organization, providing free tickets to wrestling promotions all over the world with the proceeds from the sale of branded shirts, stickers and buttons.

 Building A Community

 Tapping into my experiences as the caregiver to a parent with Alzheimer’s Disease, it has been my honor to create both strategy and content for a client as they grow one of the largest online caregiving communities on Facebook.
 Offering caregivers a voice on social media fights the stigma and lack of education prevalent in society regarding what a caregiver does every day, and how the world around them can be supportive.